 Despite this, Trump continued to raise money for his post-election strategy.
 But according to the committee, little of the $250 million raised by Trump for his court battles actually went to his legal defense.

 Four days after the electors across the country met to make Biden the president-elect, witnesses testified about a chaotic meeting took place on Dec.
 18 in the Oval Office.
 Sidney Powell, former Overstock.com CEO Patrick Byrne and former national security adviser Ret.
-Gen. Michael Flynn -- Trump allies who propagated his false election claims -- spoke with Trump alone for 10-15 minutes before White House officials learned of the meeting and made their way to join.
+Gen. Michael Flynn -- Trump allies who promoted his false election claims -- spoke with Trump alone for 10-15 minutes before White House officials learned of the meeting and made their way to join.

 The two camps divulged into screaming matches, witnesses testified.
 Text messages aired by the committee showed Hutchinson telling Tony Ornato, then-White House deputy chief of staff for operations, that "the West Wing is unhinged."